FimGroup/fim/DocTodoList.md

     * Note: using new file apis
 * [ ] Make connector mapping embedded
     * [ ] convert all flow files
+* [ ] connector lifecycle new approach to support connector level and instance level
+* [ ] make container and connector independent
+    * connector can spawn instances to use containers
+    * when one container is EOL, connector instance should be released and the event should also be delivered to connector
+* [ ] logger

 ## Todo List